Amit Sadh to WION on upcoming films & need for 'humility' in Bollywood

 Amit Sadh Photograph:( Instagram )

-In an exclusive chat with WION, Amit Sadh speaks about wanting to become a catalyst for change in Bollywood, films and the personality trait that attracts him the most.
+Amit Sadh exclusive interview for shakuntala Devi - In an exclusive chat with WION, Amit Sadh speaks about wanting to become a catalyst for change in Bollywood, upcoming releases and the personality trait that attracts him the most.

 With ‘Yaara’ having released today on July 30 and two other projects namely ‘Shakuntala Devi’, ‘Avrodh: The Siege Within’ releasing tomorrow on July 31, Amit Sadh is the man of the moment.
 He must have piqued your interest in ‘Kai Po Che’ with his charming screen presence and impeccable acting, but the actor has been entertaining us the most with an interesting lineup of projects in 2020.

-Excited with response to ‘Breathe: Into The Shadows’, Amit Sadh, in an exclusive chat with WION speaks about wanting to become a catalyst for change in Bollywood, films and the personality trait that attracts him the most -- being extra large in niceness.
+Excited with response to ‘Breathe: Into The Shadows’, Amit Sadh, in an exclusive chat with WION speaks about wanting to become a catalyst for change in Bollywood, upcoming releases and the personality trait that attracts him the most -- being extra large in niceness.

 “I am not selfish or insensitive to ask people to watch my work as the world goes through what it is right now but I am privileged and happy that all this is happening.
 What I am most happy about is that these couple of films and web series are a part of so many people.
 There is a whole ecosystem that is awakening -- hair stylists, costume stylists, makeup artists, spot boys.
 They are making money.
 Something is resurrecting and if I can play a small catalyst, a minute part in this new beginning, that makes me happy,” says Amit talking of the entertainment industry finally opening up in post-COVID world.